Starting and registering as a sole trader

 2. Register your business name

-You can also choose to register the business name at a later stage.
+You do not have to decide when you start your business, but can choose to protect the business name at a later stage.

 Sole trader at bolagsverket.se

-Use the service for registering businesses or associations to apply to register your business name and your sole trader business.
-The Swedish Companies Registration Office sends a certificate of registration when the company is registered.
-It costs from SEK 1,200 to register the business name of a sole trader.
+Use the service Protect business name if you want to protect your business name.
+The Swedish Companies Registration Office will send you a registration certificate when the name is registered.
+It costs from 1,200 SEK to protect the business name.

 Help in choosing a business name